cschlick/greasewood/SECURITY.md

 | `id_priv` (Ed25519) | each node | Impersonate **that one node**: renew its credential, publish its record, request its TLS certs. | `0600` on disk; no hardware backing on server VMs (accepted risk — hardware-backed identity is a v2 item). |
 | `wg_priv` (X25519) | each node | **Impersonate that node on the wire.** Contained by expiry, not a CRL: a `wg_pub` is accepted only while a live credential binds it, so `gw revoke` (or rotating `wg_priv`) drops it fleet-wide within one credential TTL. **Not** auto-contained while the node keeps renewing — act on a known leak. | `0600` on disk; acceptance is credential-bound (expiry + revocation are the structural containment). |
 | join token / door seed | transient | Enroll **one** node during a single open window.
 The anchor still enforces revoke + unique hostname, and the door admits one peer. | High-entropy 32-byte seed; time-boxed (`door_window`, default 15m); single-slot. |

-Operational key handling — offline backups, leak response, moving or re-rooting the CA — is deliberately out of band: it's your key ceremony, not the protocol's.
-The [RUNBOOK](RUNBOOK.md) has the SOPs.

 ## Network exposure